tld-isw/h4v4-html-website-template/README.md

-# hv4-game-startcode
+# yyyy-game-4hvinx-name1-name2

-This repository is a template for Dutch students of Stanislascollege Westplantsoen.
+This repository is a template for Dutch students of Stanislascollege Westplantsoen grade havo-4 and vwo-4 (highsschool grade 10 in the US-system).
-It is part of the assignment in havo-4 and vwo-4 (highsschool grade 10 in the US-system) to build a website.
+It contains startcode for an assigment to build a website.